 Work experience at the appropriate technical level is a very important factor in granting certification.

 Applicants with foreign technical work experience must acquire a minimum of twelve (12) months of relevant technical work experience in Canada to be considered for certification.
 Foreign work experience of one year or greater can be granted a credit of one year towards the two year relevant technical work experience requirement.

 The Certification Board reviews the applicant's work history, detailed current job description and professional reference questionnaires to assess relevant work experience.

 Work Experience Documentation

 - The names and contact information for three professional references

 - A work history of technical work experience

 - Detailed current job description signed on each page by the applicant's immediate supervisor.

-Applicants claiming Canadian work experience must provide the names, full mailing addresses, professional designations and business affiliations of at least three persons (preferably C.E.T., A.Sc.T.
+Applicants claiming Canadian work experience must provide the names, contact information including email addresses, professional designations and business affiliations of at least three (3) persons (preferably C.E.T., A.Sc.T.
 C.Tech., or P. Eng.
 Managers or Supervisors ) who have a good knowledge of their character, capabilities and technical work experience in Canada.
 It is not mandatory that all three references have designations.

 The Certification Board may consider applications with only two professional references, providing that the applicant has given an explanation for this situation.